 Croatia has more than 1200 islands and islets, which makes Croatia an absolute paradise for island lovers.
 The best and the most popular way to explore all the main islands such as Hvar, Brac, Vis, Korcula, Lastovo is by boat.
 In summer ferries are a great option to travel around but they tend to be very crowded, so you should always arrive early, and if you don’t make it to the first one, you’ll need to wait for another one.
 If you are traveling by car affordable ferries suddenly can become quite expensive, so you should take that into consideration.

 As a way to visit an island you can also take private yacht charter which is more luxury, chich and very private type of traveling allows individuals to see all of the hidden gems, especially those that are only reachable by sea.
 Distances between most islands, especially in the Dalmatian region, are quite short so getting around is easy.
 Every island has its own cultural heritage and special charm.
-Here you can find more about how to rent a yacht in Croatia.

 Driving is one of the best ways to approach traveling to Croatia.
 It is relatively fast, you have the comfort of your car and you can stop wherever you wish to.
 Be ready for expenses for gas or if you choose private car transportation since it can be quite expensive.
 However, if you don’t feel comfortable driving on Croatian roads, maybe you should consider some other options for traveling.